 ABOUT ELIZABETH IVES SCHOOL

-On behalf of the staff and students at Ives School, I would like to welcome you to our web page.
-I have had the honor of working at Ives School for more than 20 years.
-We have a staff of incredibly dedicated teachers, paraprofessionals, and related service providers, some of whom have more than thirty years experience in the field.
-We work together and have developed a program where students learn to lead with their strengths.
+On behalf of the staff and students at Ives School, we would like to welcome you to our web page.
+I have had the honor of working at Ives School for more than 25 years, and am happy to announce that Christopher Moruzzi joined us last October as the Assistant Director.
+He comes to us with several years of classroom experience, and is clearly driven by hard work.
+He has built some wonderful relationships with our students, and I have full faith in his ability to lead when I retire in a few years.
+We also continue to have a staff of incredibly dedicated teachers, paraprofessionals, and related service providers, some of whom have more than thirty years experience in the field.
+We work together with our parents and sending school districts to developed programs where students learn to lead with their strengths.

 As mentioned above, we have found that our strengths-based philosophy work best with our population.
 This philosophy views misbehavior as due an unmet need or an unlearned skill.
 Strengths based interventions foster the development of an internal locus of control.
 We believe that we must not only prepare our students for success in the classroom, but success in life as well.
 This involves helping them understand the expectations that society has for all of its people.